mohammedboreny/KABI-Booking/README.md

 ### How to run this application:
 - You should have Java 17 or higher installed in your machine.
-- After installation of java JDK, head to the target folder directory, then run the command line tool (ensure that the cmd is watching the target directory), Then run the command **java -jar operation-node-0.0.1-SNAPSHOT.jar** , and the server will start.
+- After installation of java JDK, from the root head to ./src/target directory , then run the command line tool (ensure that the cmd is watching the target directory), Then run the command **java -jar operation-node-0.0.1-SNAPSHOT.jar** , and the server will start.